Dogman (2023 film): Plot

+Living on the margins of society, Doug eventually runs a dog shelter but is forced out and moves with his animals into an abandoned high school.
+He also performs as a drag artist in a nightclub cabaret.
+To survive and to take revenge on the wealthy whose lives contrast sharply with his childhood poverty, Doug trains his dogs to carry out burglaries, sending them into the homes of rich people to steal jewelry and valuables.
+The dogs also protect vulnerable members of his neighborhood.

+An insurance investigator eventually traces the string of thefts back to Doug and tries to blackmail him.
+The investigator is killed by Doug’s dogs, forcing Doug to abandon his criminal activities.
+Soon after, Doug confronts a local crime boss known as El Verdugo, threatening him to stop extorting protection money from someone Doug cares about.
+El Verdugo retaliates by attacking Doug’s hideout with armed men.
+Doug and his dogs defend themselves in a violent siege, killing the attackers, though Doug is seriously injured.

+Fleeing with his dogs in a truck, Doug is eventually captured by police—the moment shown at the beginning of the film.

+Back in the present, Doug finishes telling his story to Evelyn.
+He explains that he chose to confide in her because he recognized signs that she too had suffered abuse.
+Evelyn resolves to help him, but before anything can be done, Doug’s dogs arrive at the police station and create chaos, enabling him to escape.

+Doug manages to walk outside despite his injuries, taking a few steps before collapsing.
+Surrounded by his loyal dogs, he dies.
+In the aftermath, one of the dogs later sits outside Evelyn’s home, seemingly watching over her and her child.

 Production

 Dogman was filmed in a virtual production facility in Essonne, France, from February to July 2022, and on location in Newark, New Jersey, in June 2022.

 Release

 Dogman was selected to compete for the Golden Lion at the 80th Venice International Film Festival, where it had its world premiere on 31 August 2023.
 It was released in French cinemas on 27 September 2023 by Apollo Films Distribution and EuropaCorp Distribution.
 Originally scheduled for 19 April 2023, the release was pushed back in hopes to secure a premiere at an autumn film festival after positive reception from buyers at the European Film Market in February 2023.
 It was also invited at the 28th Busan International Film Festival in the Open Cinema section and was screened on 6 October 2023.
 The film was released in select theaters in the United States on 15 March 2024 by Briarcliff Entertainment, before expanding to a wide release on 22 March.